-Data collected in 2019, show that only 14% of the EU population have the opportunity to participate in colorectal cancer formal population-based screening programmes.
+Data collected in 2019, show that only 14% of the EU population have the opportunity to participate in colorectal cancer formal population-based screening programmes5.
+In this context it is important for health authorities to strongly communicate to the general public on the importance of prevention and on informed decision-making with regard to screening.